What is Health Insurance, and How Does It Work?

 What Are the Main Differences Between HMO and PPO Plans?

 HMO (Health Maintenance Organization) plans typically require members to select a primary care physician (PCP) to coordinate care within the network.
 In order to see a specialist, members may need a referral from their PCP.
 Having care coordinated by a PCP may result in lower overall costs for the member.
 PPO (Participating Provider Option) plans do not require members to select a PCP, and in most cases, members can go to any provider within the network without a referral.
 This increase in flexibility may result in a higher overall cost for the member.
+Learn more about our small business PPO and HMO plans.

 How Do Smart Networks Work?